Demystifying the Press Release Format (+ Free Template)

 Add your desired publication date and time under the logo on the left side of your press release in all caps and in bold.
 If your press release is ready to be distributed right away, include the words “FOR IMMEDIATE RELEASE” at the top left corner of your press release.

-Alternately, when you want the media to hold onto your press release for future release (but you are sending it ahead of time to ensure coverage) it’s called an “embargoed” release.
+Alternately, when you want the media to hold onto your press release for future releases (but you are sending it ahead of time to ensure coverage), it’s called an “embargoed” release.
 In that case, put the words “EMBARGOED FOR RELEASE” in the top left-hand corner and then add the date and time you want the press release and any related media stories to go live.
 Note that when published, the release date will match the date you include in the lead paragraph.

 4. Contact Information